Co-Chair, CFO, Website Manager

 3rd year MFA Metal Design Graduate Student

 Nikki Purcell is a little gal from Texas, here to have a good time.
 She was born in Houston Texas.
-Her father is a geophysicist who has a Doctorate in engineering.
-When Nikki was 4 he showed her the classic ice expanding experiment and also explained that ice cream can go into coffee because ice cream is just milk and sugar but just looks different.
-This is very exciting.
-Anything can be anything!
-He encourages her to break down a problem, understand every element, and then formulate a solution.
-Her mother is very crafty and has ADHD.
-Her mother can have three conversations going on at the same time and Nikki was taught this is how thoughts work- three or more sets at the time all tangled together.
-The conversations are connected by strings of association that cue her mother to go on a tangent, that then strings to another tangent, and then loops back around (or on another tangent).
-Combining these two ways of thinking, break it down and strings of tangent, influenced Nikki’s undergraduate work.
-She revived a BFA cum laude at Stephen F Austin with a major in jewelry/metal working and a minor in geology studying under Lauren Selden.
-Her work was about manifesting scientific models, diagrams, or iconography she was studying in geology or physics into jewelry making.
-Thought bridges between jewelry and geology resulted in studying enameling.
-Enameling is like making your own rocks and getting to witness them form.
-After graduating at SFA she went on to study enameling with Jan Harrel at Glassell in Houston Texas.
+Her father is a geophysicist and encourages her to break down a problem, understand every element, and then formulate a solution.
+Her mother can have three conversations going on at the same time and Nikki was taught this is how thoughts work- three or more sets at the time all tangled together by tangents.
+Combining these two ways of thinking influenced Nikki’s undergraduate work.
+She received a BFA cum laude at Stephen F Austin with a major in jewelry/metal working and a minor in geology studying under Lauren Selden making art about science.
+After graduating at SFA she studied enameling with Jan Harrel at Glassell in Houston Texas.
 Her work transitioned from making art about science to using science to make art with experimental enameling.
-She is now a 3rd year at ECU.
 Her work continues to study enameling and the science of why art is important to her and what draws her to making art.